-NJCAA rankings include women's volleyball, men's and women's soccer and football
+NJCAA Rankings Include Women's Volleyball, Men's and Women's Soccer and Football

-CHARLOTTE – The National Junior College Athletic Association’s (NJCAA) National Office released the second week of rankings for DI, DII and DIII women's volleyball, along with all three divisions of men's and women's soccer.
-In addition to these, the national office released week one rankings for DI and DIII football.
+CHARLOTTE – The NJCAA National Office released the third week of rankings for DI, DII and DIII women's volleyball, along with all three divisions of men's and women's soccer.
+In addition to these, the national office released the second week of rankings for DI and DIII football.

 DI Football